-Source: zur Hausen and de Villiers 2014.
+Source: zur Hausen and de Villiers (2014).

-Multicausality issues
+Multicausality Issues

 Although thousands of viruses are known to cause infection, only a few have been shown to cause cancer in humans (Moore and Chang 2010).
-An important consideration regarding causality (not limited to viruses) is "multicausality", that is, the concept that many determinants act together to cause a disease.
-Rothman and colleagues (Rothman et al. 2005) defined a sufficient cause as "complete causal mechanism" - not a signal factor but a set of minimal factors (i.e., component causes) - that if present in an individual will cause disease.
-Most causes are neither necessary nor sufficient in the absence of other factors to produce the disease; however, a cause does not have to be either necessary or sufficient for its removal to result in disease prevention (Rothman et al. 2005, zur Hausen and de Villiers 2014).
+An important consideration regarding causality (not limited to viruses) is "multicausality," that is, the concept that many determinants act together to cause a disease.
+Rothman and colleagues (Rothman and Greenland 2005) defined a sufficient cause as "complete causal mechanism" - not a single factor but a set of minimal factors (i.e., component causes) - that if present in an individual will cause disease.
+Most causes are neither necessary nor sufficient in the absence of other factors to produce the disease; however, a cause does not have to be either necessary or sufficient for its removal to result in disease prevention (Rothman and Greenland 2005; zur Hausen and de Villiers 2014).